gmr/cowlib-wrapper/README.md

-# cowlib-wrapper
+# RabbitMQ Plugin Wrapper for [cowlib](http://github.com/ninenines/cowlib)

-RabbitMQ Plugin Wrapper for cowlib
+Clone this into rabbitmq-public-umbrella for use as a dependency by plugins that require it.